 Although you may only have 10 minutes to practice today, tomorrow is a new opportunity.
 To get to a place where your routine becomes second nature, aim to practice four days a week, even if you’re short on time.

 Give Yourself Time

 Allow yourself a few months to develop your relationship with yoga, especially when it comes to the more challenging poses.
-If classes don’t suit you, try following a yoga DVD, following an online instructional, downloading a yoga app or booking a yoga retreat with a friend.
-Make yoga a priority, for both your body and your mind, and allow yourself the grace to grow and change with your practice.
+If classes don’t suit you, try following yoga online, downloading a yoga app, or booking a yoga retreat with a friend.
+Make yoga a priority, for both your body and mind, and allow yourself the grace to grow and change with your practice.